unisb-bioinf/causaltrail/README.md

 		}
 	}

-For every node in the network, the *method* field specfies the discretisation method.
+For every node in the network, the *method* field specifies the discretisation method.
 If necessary, additional fields can be used to provide specific information that is needed for the discretisation, e.g. a manually determined threshold as shown in the example above.
 A list of all keywords and discretisation methods is shown below.

 - *Floor*: Round the data to the next smaller integer value.
 - *Ceil*: Round the data to the next larger integer value.